Ranking tables

 Energy & Natural Resources

-Brick Court Chambers is renowned as simply "one of the best chambers in the UK in terms of quality and quantity" with a strong bench of experienced silks and juniors collectively offering an impressive level of expertise in the energy sector.
+Brick Court Chambers is renowned as simply "one of the absolute strongest sets out of London" with a strong bench of experienced silks and juniors collectively offering an impressive level of expertise in the energy sector.
 Members are particularly respected for their prowess in commercial cases, in addition to competition, public law and insurance disputes.
 Clients include multinational oil and gas companies, energy regulators and financial services giants.
-A notable recent instruction for the set is Spottiswoode v Nexans (Power Cables CPO), an application for CPO on behalf of purchasers of electricity in the UK.
+A notable recent instruction for the set is Octopus v Bulb, a dispute involving a claim for rectification and a cross claim, which both total £250 million.

 2. One Essex Court